Decisions Part IX of X – So Special

 For a time I patronized a restaurant near where I worked.
-I’m not sure why I went other than location.
+I’m not sure why I went other than the location.
 It also had a menu that opened up like a medieval choir book.
 Items poured from the endless plastic pages like manna from heaven.
 Most of the time I spent a half hour wading through the selections.
-Once, I quickly picked a daily special: A baked potato soup with a half sandwich.
+Once, I quickly picked the daily special: A baked potato soup with a half sandwich.
 But there was a problem.

 SERVER: I’m sorry.
 The daily special is no longer available.

 SERVER: No, we have plenty of soup.

 ME: If you don’t have turkey, I can go with roast beef or ham.

 SERVER: We have plenty of deli meat.

 ME: Then why is the daily special no longer available?